 Grandparents are allowed some rights to visitation in Michigan.
 In addition, if you have concerns in regard to the well-being of your grandchild, there may be something you can do.
 Divorces, separations or deaths can lead to some grandparents losing touch with their grandchildren out of what they believe is obligation however, in many instances today, Michigan grandparents are actually provided rights to spend time with their grandchildren if it is in their best interest.

-If you are a grandparent in Michigan and would like to learn more about what your rights are, The Law Offices of Daniel J. Harris, P.C. can help you.
+If you are a grandparent in Michigan and would like to learn more about what your rights are, Harris Law can help you.
 Dedicated to helping those who need it, Miranda Bailey is focused on the laws which impact you most including family law and issues surrounding visitation, custody as well as your rights as a grandparent in Michigan.
 If you are a grandparent and are facing visitation issues with regard to your grandchildren, you too may have rights.
 To find out more, you can contact us for your free consultation by calling us at 1.
 231.347.4444 or fill out our free consultation form today.